mrVGM/com.vgm.interpreter/README.md

 is modding Unity games.

 # Syntax
-The syntax of the language resembles to the syntax of Javascript, but it's simpler.
+The syntax of the language resembles to the syntax of JavaScript, but it's simpler.
 Here are some of the base constructs, that can be used:
 ## Literals
 Strings are defined in the usual way, as in most of the other programming languages - enclosed with double quotes.
 Examples: `"Hello World!"`, `"There was written \"Hello World!\""`.
 As you can see, if you need to include double quotes inside your string, you need to escape it with backslash `\`.